All Products

 Parameters

-• a: required.
-This parameter specifies an array.
-T in array<T> specifies the data type of the elements in the array.
-The elements can be of any data type.
+• a: Required.
+The array to sort.
+T in array<T> is the element data type.
+Elements can be of any data type.

 Important

-• If compare(a, b) < 0 is met, compare(b, a) > 0 must be met.
+compare(a, b) < 0compare(b, a) > 0

-Examples of functions that are not self-consistent:
+The following examples show comparators that are not self-consistent:

-• (left, right) -> CASE WHEN left <= right THEN -1L ELSE 0L END:
+• (left, right) -> CASE WHEN left <= right THEN -1L ELSE 0L END When a = 1 and b = 1: compare(a, b) returns -1 and compare(b, a) also returns -1.
+The results conflict.

 Return value

-A value of the ARRAY type is returned.
+Returns a value of the ARRAY type.

 Examples

-• Example 1: Sort the elements in array(5,6,1).
+Example 1: Sort the integers in array(5, 6, 1) in ascending order.

 CASE

-WHEN left>right THEN 1L
+WHEN left > right THEN 1L

 ELSE 0L